Intentionally destroying evidence is a gross misdemeanor in Nevada.

 - The evidence wasn't relevant to the case: A defendant cannot violate NRS 199.220 by destroying objects or writings that have no connection to the commission of a felony or a legal proceeding.
 So if the defense attorney can show that the defendant didn't trash anything with any bearing to felonious conduct or a civil or criminal case, the matter should be dismissed.

 - The police performed an illegal search in the case: The Las Vegas Metropolitan Police Department may not receive a Nevada search warrant without probable cause to believe a crime had been committed.
 If the defense attorney believes the police may have acted without probable cause, they can file a Las Vegas motion to suppress asking the court to disregard any evidence uncovered as a result of the illegal search.
 If the court grants the motion, then the defendant's case will be significantly strengthened.

 The law treats the Las Vegas offense of destroying evidence as a gross misdemeanor in Nevada.
 The maximum sentence is:

 - 364 days in the Clark County Detention Center (or another county jail), and/or

 - $2,000 in fines

 Therefore it's possible for a conviction of destroying evidence to carry only fines and no jail.
-However the defendant would still need to wait seven (7) years before the Las Vegas Court is allowed to seal the record.
-But if the prosecution agrees to plea bargain the charge down to only a misdemeanor in Nevada, the waiting time is downgraded to two (2) years.
+However the defendant would still need to wait two (2) years before the Las Vegas Court is allowed to seal the record.
+But if the prosecution agrees to plea bargain the charge down to only a misdemeanor in Nevada, the waiting time is downgraded to one (1) year.
 Learn more about sealing Nevada criminal records.

 Charged?
 Call us . . . .